 Now, on to the next opinion on why businesses should go green.

-One business who is very much focused on environmental sustainability for their business model is Melbourne based Roo and Joey – known for their reusable fashion nappies.
+One business that is very much focused on environmental sustainability for their business model is Melbourne-based Joey and Roo – known for their reusable fashion nappies.
 Ruchika explains: